The Good News from Election Night 2024

 One has to consider the issue at hand.
 Abortion will always be a divisive issue.
 For every person who feels the woman's right to decide is absolute, others will counter that at some point the embryo which evolves into a fetus and which increasingly resembles a baby must have its rights as well considered.
 In other words, there is a dichotomy which both sides have to recognise and respect.
 There will be competing interests between the wishes of the woman who is bearing the child in a body over which she has autonomy and the developing human being for whom some regard must be made.

 Consider then the implications of the most conservaitve reddest state in the country which voted overwhelmingly for Donald Trump, where party allegiance is de rigeur.
 Consider the way the MAID opponents sought to scare the electorate with elaborate strawmen and irrational fears.
-Even then, despite the millions of dollars which MAID opponents put into the effort, people realised it was their own choice, their own autonomy at stake, and the government has no business interfering.
+Even then, despite the millions of dollars which MAID opponents poured into the effort, people realised it was their own choice, their own autonomy at stake, and the government has no business interfering.

 The opponents may have breathed a sigh of relief that the measure passed by a whisker, but the reality is it was at best a Pyrrhic victory for MAID opponents and a moral victory for MAID's advocates who "beat the spread".